 Bible Study Journaling Plan

 This Bible Study Journaling Plan is something that I created for our homeschool.
 It is a 365 day Bible reading plan, a journal to take notes, and some beautiful coloring scripture pages.
 My kids have LOVED adding this to our homeschool.
 You can get your FREE copy here.
-I release new plans every single month that you can get right in your inbox.
-Just click print and start reading the Word each morning.
-It’s as simple as that!
+I also have a fully printed version that you can buy so you can save on paper and ink.
 This takes us about 20 minutes each morning and I try really, really hard to do this before we do anything, whether it’s school work or leaving the house to go to a class or run errands.

 Everyday, my boys have a book that they are expected to read.
 I don’t use a specific reading curriculum for them.
 I tend to pick and choose books based on their age and find some fun activity to go with it.
 Or, sometimes I’m even more lazy and we just talk about it.
 This week, my first grader is reading Are You my Mother.
 It is a part of my first grade reading list that I have created, which he has just had a blast going through.
 Most days he just reads a few pages, and we finish a book in about a week depending on it’s difficulty.
 My fifth grader is reading My Side of the Mountain.
 Sometime if we’re busy he just reads to himself while I work with his brother.
 Other days he reads aloud to me.
 Again, flexibility for whatever works for your family!